dhakas9360/se_project/readme.md

 # This repo is regarding the software engineering project ..

-Certainly!
-Here's the complete README.md content written in Markdown format for your project:

 # Project Name Parking Management System
 This repository contains the software engineering project.